 Why are trains so useful to storytellers?
-Well, first of all they get your characters from one place to another.
+In stories, trains play a functional role, getting your characters from one place to another.
 But there’s more to it than that.
-Trains are found in literature more than trains are ridden in real life.
+Perhaps we encounter storytellers on trains more than in any other place.

 Trains have been hugely important in children’s literature in particular.

 Train journeys occur at initiatory or climactic moments of large numbers of classic children’s utopian fantasies; in these journeys, the railway functions as a protean, paradoxical space, not merely instrumental but instead active.
 Long after it vanished from the landscapes of the real world as a functional means of transport, the steam train in particular continues to feature in works of fantasy aimed at children, operating by laws often unlike those of the realms through which it passes, and providing a space for the dramatisation of spiritual and emotional adventure. […] Railway journeys serve an important role within the metaphorical as well as the narrative economy of utopian texts; this role is sometimes a subversive one, and ultimately calls into question the relationship of reader to text.